travlr-archived/CodeDepot/README.rst

  * Security
  * Ease of use
  * Accessibility
+ * Privacy
+ * Complete control and ownership of their data.

 Mechanisms will be built-in that provide the end-user and easy ability to: